mincong-h/mincong-h.github.io/_posts/2022-09-25-temporal-java-service-client.md

 format](https://docs.temporal.io/clusters/#json-web-token-format) under the
 Claim Mapper section of the official documentation.

-But how to hook the suppplier into the gRPC request?
+But how to hook the supplier into the gRPC request?
 Well, this is done by using the `AuthorizationGrpcMetadataProvider`, which should be registered as part of the options of workflow service stubs (`WorkflowServiceStubsOptions`).
 Below, you can see the relationship between the stub options, the metadata provider,